bglusman/debt_ceiling/README.md

 * multipliers for important files

-* command line options to configure options per run/without a .debt_ceiling file (could be done with [ENVied](https://github.com/eval/envied) gem perhaps, or [commander](https://github.com/tj/commander) or [one of these](https://www.ruby-toolbox.com/categories/CLI_Option_Parsers)
+* command line options to configure options per run/without a `.debt_ceiling.rb` file (could be done with [ENVied](https://github.com/eval/envied) gem perhaps, or [commander](https://github.com/tj/commander) or [one of these](https://www.ruby-toolbox.com/categories/CLI_Option_Parsers)

 * visualization/history of debt would be nice, but unclear how to best support...  one possibility is running it against each commit in a repo, and using git-notes to add score data (and some metadata perhaps?) to store it for comparing/graphing, and for comparing branches etc. optionally configured could do this for every commit that doesn't already have a note attached, or for which the note's metadata/version is out of sync with current definitions.

-* optionally include/integrate with one of these JS analysis libraries, or another if anyone had another suggestion: [plato](https://github.com/es-analysis/plato) [jsprime](https://github.com/dpnishant/jsprime) [doctorjs](https://github.com/mozilla/doctorjs)
+* optionally include/integrate with one of these JS analysis libraries, or another if anyone had another suggestion: [plato](https://github.com/es-analysis/plato) [jsprime](https://github.com/dpnishant/jsprime) [doctorjs](https://github.com/mozilla/doctorjs)  Could also create a plugin architecture and do JS that way, and allow any other language to add plugin handling so it could be a multi-language standard tool.

 ## License